NMGRL/pychron/docs/course/pychron_week_day1.rst

 your own comment templates.
 For example the template "irrad_level : irrad_hole SCLF" when applied to a given labnumber would yield "A:9 SCLF".

+.. attention:: Try using the auto comment feature.

+.. note:: The template feature is not available for the pyexperiment version on the lab computers.

 **Jump/Move To** Right click on a run and select move to or jump to... move to... will move the selected rows to the specified location. jump to... will move the specified location into view.

+.. attention:: Try the jump/move to features

+**Run Blocks** provide a mechanism to save commonly used sequences of runs.
+To save a run block, select the set of runs, right click and select "Make Run Block".
+To add a run block select it from the drop down in the Experiment Editor and hit the add button.
+You don't have to save a run block if its a one off.
+You can repeat a selected set of runs by right clicked and selecting "Repeat Run Block".
+This will repeat the selected runs, a "run block", every X runs.
+"Repeat Run Block" will ask for the value of X.

+.. attention:: Practice using the "Run Block" features

 Script Editing
 -----------------